Natural Water Phenomena just minutes from downtown Orlando

 Hike out and camp at Camp Cozy (approximately 3 miles) or Big Fork (approximately 1 mile) and enjoy the peaceful tranquility of Wekiwa in seclusion.
 Each site accommodates up to ten people.
 Both campsites feature a fire pit, benches and a picnic tables.
 Pets are allowed (please refer to our Pet Policy for further information).

-Guests can also go canoeing/kayaking and can paddle their way to Otter Camp, which is located at the beautiful Rock Springs Run.
+Guests should check out wekiwa springs kayak rentals in the area and can paddle their way to Otter Camp, which is located at the beautiful Rock Springs Run.
 Sites feature fire rings and can accommodate up to ten people each.

-Guests can rent Canoes and kayaks inside Wekiwa Springs State Park or at other liveries along Rock Springs Run and the Wekiva River.
+Wekiwa springs kayak rental inside Wekiwa Springs State Park at other liveries along Rock Springs Run and the Wekiva River.
 For more information on overnight canoe or kayak rentals, call our canoe rental stand at 407-884-4311 or by visiting their website, Nature Adventures.

 Campers have no vehicle access to these sites.
 Reservations are required (and can be made 60 days in advance).
 In order for guests to be permitted to camp, campers should be present at the campsite at least two hours before the park closing time.